Arc-consistency with linear programming reduced costs (applied to stable set in chordal graphs): Analysis

-For any edge $kl \in \set{L}$, $R_{kl}=1$ and $\set{L}$ is a support of minimal cost (its cost is 1) containing this edge.
-From property \ref{prop: characterization r_kl=R_kl} iii, if $u^*$ is an optimal dual solution with $r_{kl,u^*} = R_{kl}$, the reduced costs for the edges of $\set{L}\setminus \{kl\}$ must be null.
-Thus only one exact reduced cost of \set{L} can be given by an optimal dual solution and at least $\left|\set{L}\right| = n$ dual solutions are needed to obtain all exact reduced costs.
+For any pair $kl \in \set{L}$, $R_{kl}=1$ and $\set{L}$ is a support of minimal cost (its cost is 1) containing this pair.
+From Theorem \ref{ac slackness} if $u^*$ is an optimal dual solution of $(\dual)$ with $r_{kl}(u^*) = R_{kl}$ and $\set{L}$ is an optimal solution of $(\primal_{|kl})$, then it satisfies $kl$-excluded CS conditions so the reduced costs for the pairs of $\set{L}\setminus \{kl\}$ must be null.
+Thus only one exact reduced cost of \set{L} can be given by an optimal dual solution and at least $\left|\set{L}\right| = n$ dual solutions are needed to obtain all exact reduced costs. \end{proof}